sethgrid/pester/README.md

 */
 ```

+### Tests

+You can run tests in the root directory with `$ go test`.
+There is a benchmark-like test available with `$ cd benchmarks; go test`.
+You can see `pester` in action with `$ cd sample; go run main.go`.

+For watching open file descriptors, you can run `watch "lsof -i -P | grep main"` if you started the app with `go run main.go`.
+I did this for watching for FD leaks.
+My method was to alter `sample/main.go` to only run one case (`pester.Get with set backoff stategy, concurrency and retries increased`)
+and adding a sleep after the result came back.
+This let me verify if FDs were getting left open when they should have closed.
+If you know a better way, let me know!
+I was able to see that FDs are now closing when they should :)

 ![Are we there yet?](http://butchbellah.com/wp-content/uploads/2012/06/Are-We-There-Yet.jpg)

 Are we there yet?
 Are we there yet?
 Are we there yet?
 Are we there yet? ...